reimagined/resolve/packages/resolve-es-file/README.md

 # `resolve-es-file`

-This package serves as a driver for event store using file to store events.
+This package serves as a driver for `resolve-es` to store events using a file.

 ## Usage